benbarbersmith/sundial/README.md

 Usage
 -----

-Browse to the application root, then enter a US telephone number that you would like to lookup.
+Browse to the application root, then enter a telephone number that you would like to lookup.
 Format is not important.

 There are other ways to use Sundial besides visiting that page and typing